As of July 2022, the Heidelberg Christmas Market 2022 is going ahead from Monday 21 November 2022 – Thursday 22 December 2022

-Our Christmas market in Heidelberg may not be the largest or the showiest in Germany, but it’s full of locals enjoying the season every year beneath our glorious castle.
+Our Christmas market in Heidelberg fills every one of the squares in our Old Town, stretching along the decorated pedestrian main street culminating in an ice rink right below our glorious castle.
+It’s full of locals enjoying the season every year.
 We go to the market five or six times each year, as well as visiting other nearby markets too, at all times of day, and all days of the week.
 It’s one of my favourite places to buy gifts to send home to my family.
 If you’re the kind of person who collects special ornaments from your holidays, you will have so many to choose from it will make your head spin.

 Is the Christmas Market enjoyable if you’re not really a Christmas person?
 Definitely!
 This is much more of a wintery, festive thing than an overtly consumerist, flashy religion thing.
 The religious content is very minimal, and you’ll find everyone celebrating the cold weather and… well… Glühwein!